liezzzlll/liezzzlll/poetry.md

 Cause when I do,\
 I am back on your couch, transcending through time & space.\
 Cause when I do,\
-I still feel your thumb rub my shoulders as you consoled as tears streamed down my face.
+I still feel your thumb rub my shoulders consoling me as tears streamed down my face.

 Cause when I do,\
 I remember feeling safe...